abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

-    They were afffirming however that this had been the highest of either their own blame or error, which they had become accustomed to assemble before light on a having been erected day, and to sing a song mutually with themselves to Crist as if the to god and to bind themselves not in regard to some crime, but lest they commit theft, robbrey, or adultry, lest they deceive loyalty, lest they having been called upon deny a deposit.
+    They were afffirming however that this had been the highest of either their own blame or error, which they had become accustomed to assemble before light on a having been fixed day, and to sing a song mutually with themselves to Crist as if to a god and to bind themselves by means of a solemn oath, not in some crime, but lest they commit theft, robbrey, or adultry, lest they deceive loyalty, lest they having been called upon deny a deposit.

 18. *Quibus peractis morem sibi discedendi fuisse rursusque coeundi ad capiendum cibum, promiscuum tamen et innoxium; quod ipsum facere desisse post edictum